 Balancing Yin Energies

 Balancing Yin energies with more yang.
 Yin animals are, ox, hare, snake, rooster, pig, needing a quiet environment, they are the calmer, more sensitive animals of the Chinese zodiac.
 Within their environment more yang energy is required to activate and build their energy reserves and charge their environment.
 To achieve more yang a light, dry, hard, warm or hot, up, south, outward, straight, angular, creative setting is required.
-More yang is achieved in the home with, light, bright room, angular furniture, passionate and energetic music.
+More yang is achieved in the home with, light, bright rooms, angular furniture, passionate and energetic music.

 Harmony through the Elements